-Give them instructions on how to get connected and participate under this new format.
+Give them instructions on how to get connected and participate in this new format.
 If you’ve created a Facebook group and/or set up a streaming service event participants can watch activities unfold from, send them that information.

 Tip 2: Make activities accessible from anywhere

 Events like 5K races already have virtual versions you can emulate, but what about unique event concepts that typically rely on people being present in person?
 It’s important to determine how to still give participants access to the activities at your event.
 A convenient way to engage with your participants is to ask them to watch a livestream and comment/like the content.

 Facebook Live is a great solution for this.
 You record a video in real-time and your event participants can send comments, hearts, and likes in response.
 Want to dial up the participation on your live videos?
 Ask questions and for supporters to share their opinions.
 When you’re done livestreaming on Facebook, your video will still be available to view for those who missed your live broadcast.

 You can use Facebook Live (or other streaming services like Twitch) to showcase different activities.
 Ask your participants and entertainers to livestream performances or speeches for your spectators.
 As you reach fundraising milestones, perform skits or livestream thank-you messages.
 Livestreaming is essential if you’re asking attendees to vote to determine a winner.